v0gelf/analyzing_movements/README.md

 # analyzing_movements
 Repository supplementing the paper "Supervised learning for analyzing movement patterns in  a virtual reality experiment" by Vogel et al.

-he folder traindata contains preprocessed data of the experiment in pythonic "pickle" format.
+The folder traindata contains preprocessed data of the experiment in pythonic "pickle" format.
 The original data can be found at https://osf.io/rnz62.
 Preprocessed in this case means:
 For the base study, data has been cut to have an equal number of time points per participant.
 A few participants had to be removed due to missing or defective tracking.
 For the evaluation study, a few participants had to be removed due to missing data.